Set-off (law): Settlement netting

 For cash settled trades, this can be applied either bilaterally or multilaterally and on related or unrelated transactions.

 Obligations are not modified under settlement netting, which relates only to the manner in which obligations are discharged.
 Unlike close-out netting, settlement netting is only possible in relation to like-obligations having the same settlement date.
 These dates must fall due on the same day and be in the same currency, but can be agreed in advance.
 Claims exist but are extinguished when paid.
-To achieve simultaneously payment, only the act of payment extinguishes the claim on both sides.
+To achieve simultaneous payment, only the act of payment extinguishes the claim on both sides.
 This has the disadvantage that through the life of the netting, the debts are outstanding and netting will likely not occur, the effect of this on insolvency was seen in the above-mentioned British Eagle.
 These are routinely included within derivative transactions as they reduce the number and volume of payments and deliveries that take place but crucially does not reduce the pre-settlement exposure amount.